dexter808/DSTemplate/README.md

 # Usage

-Just copy the code or download the file by opening a folder for a data structure and then choose your language folder, inside which you will find the file.
+Just copy the code or download the file by opening a folder for a data structure and then choosing your language folder, inside which you will find the file.